-Shortly after a new series of critical articles by the News and Observer, NC Governor Beverly Purdue established the NCSHP Leadership Advisory Group with a charge to review and counsel upon the following areas under consideration for change:
+Shortly after a new series of critical media coverage, NC Governor Beverly Perdue established the NCSHP Leadership Advisory Group with a charge to review and counsel upon the following areas under consideration for change:

 - 1. The selection process for a new commander; - 2.
 The patrol's structure and policies; - 3.
 Whether any legislative recommendation for the next session are necessary to enact further reform; - 4.
 How to rebuild focus on integrity, honor, and the proud heritage of the patrol.